denten/denten.github.io/_includes/CV/bios/bio.md

 <p></p> <p>My research happens at the intersection of texts, people, and
 technology.
-I am one of the founders of Columbia's <a href="http://xpmethod.plaintext.in/strains.html">Group for Experimental Methods in the Humanities</a>.
+I am one of the founders of Columbia's <a href="http://xpmethod.plaintext.in/strains.html">Group for Experimental Methods in the Humanities</a> and the author of *Plain Text: The Poetics of Computation* (Stanford UP, 2017).
 You can find me on Twitter <a href="https://twitter.com/dennistenen">@dennistenen</a>, on GitHub at <a href="https://github.com/denten">github.com/denten</a>, and on <a href="http://stackexchange.com/users/2026874/denten?tab=accounts">Stack